raspberryrippl3/Chrome-Devtools-Code-Coverage-Parser/README.md

 ![after](https://user-images.githubusercontent.com/46265707/55680703-fb30ad00-5914-11e9-8dbe-24f963e48e6e.png)

 The process isn't perfect, especially on styles that are changed dynamically (like nav menus for example) by scripts.
+But it's a lot better than trying to use post-css or similar.

-Best advice if you are using a pre-built HTML template (not a theme, there'sa difference), is to run it through and see where the obvious errors are, extract CSS into it's own stylesheet that the parser missed, then run through again on the templates main style.css
+Best advice is to run it through the parser and see where the obvious problems are with removed styles, extract that specific CSS into it's own stylesheet (e.g. remove it from being picked up by the Chrome coverage report), then run through the process again on the stylesheet.